guyklainer/fast/README.md

 Extra Modules
 -------------
-You can inject to the Core object one property of you own.
+You can inject to the Core object one property of you own.<br>
 For example, if you want to have 'models' module for the DB layer, add this to the options:

     extraModules : "models"

-Then create 'models' directory right under your project root.
+Then create 'models' directory right under your project root.<br>
-Lets say we have 'message' model. ( meaning 'message.js' file inside this directory ) We can call it like this:
+Lets say we have 'message' model. ( meaning 'message.js' file inside this directory )<br>
+We can call it like this:

     Core.models.message.setPrivate()